There are essentially three steps in the employment-based green card application process:

 3. Adjustment of Status or Obtaining an Immigrant Visa

-Once the I-140 application has been approved by USCIS, the foreign national can apply for the adjustment of his or her non-immigrant status (Form I-485) to that of a legal permanent resident.
+Once the I-140 application has been approved by USCIS, the foreign national can apply for the adjustment of their non-immigrant status (Form I-485) to that of a legal permanent resident.
 Instead of applying for the Adjustment of Status, a foreign national may also apply for an immigrant visa at a U.S. consulate or embassy abroad.

 The I-485 Adjustment of Status application cannot be filed until and unless the “priority date” is current.
 In practice this means that, depending on one’s country of birth and EB-category, there may be a backlog.
 The backlog exists because more people apply for green cards in a given category than there are available green card visa numbers.
 The total number of green cards is further restricted by the fact that, with some exceptions, no more than seven percent of all green cards in a given preference category can go to individuals born in a given country.
 The backlog is updated each month by the U.S. Department of State and is published in the Visa Bulletin.